 The Commonwealth is one of those complicated cases of historical countries that stubbornly refuse to fit into modern views of state and nationality.
 Until the Constitution of 3rd May, it was legally a union of two countries, Kingdom of Poland and Grand Duchy of Lithuania.
 The nobility of the Grand Duchy became for the most part polonized, but the lower classes were too busy surviving to bother with that fashion, and later nation-builders had to start from the common folk to create anything not Polish; the nobles themselves preferred to identify as "the noble nation".
 Thus, Poles see Poland as the successor to all of the Commonwealth, in spite of differences between the two parts, not to mention Ukraine; in Polish culture, the Commonwealth is a popular literary setting with more than a dash of Glory Days sentiment.
-Lithuanians picture Lithuania as the successor to Grand Duchy, even though ethnic Lithuanians were actually a minority in a country mostly made of modern-day Belarus, and (due to assimilation) their upper classes were culturally Polish anyway.
+Lithuanians picture modern Lithuania as the successor to Grand Duchy, even though ethnic Lithuanians were actually a minority in a country mostly made of modern-day Belarus, and (due to assimilation) their upper classes were culturally Polish anyway.
 Ukrainians consider themselves descendants of the Ruthenian population of the region, the Rurikid principalities and those who formed the Cossack Host, even though the Cossacks themselves were at least as much an occupation as an ethnic group.
 Although Belarussians have a claim to Grand Duchy not worse than the Lithuanians, they had all of their upper classes assimilated, or killed off by Hitler and Stalin, so for the most part nobody was left to argue it's not just a swampy small part of Russia.
-All of the latter three, somewhat expectedly, also tend to see Poland as a sort of Big Brother Bully.
+All of the latter three, somewhat unsurprisingly, also tend to see Poland as a sort of Big Brother Bully.
 The opinions on the Commonwealth can thus vary pretty widely between the historians of these four countries.

 In the western world, the influence of the Commonwealth was rather low; Shakespeare's mention of "Polack War" in Hamlet seems to be there just to present Fortinbras as a bit of a Glory Hound fighting wars in faraway places of no importance.
 It played a bigger role in French politics of the era, as the French constantly schemed for an anti-Habsburg alliance, but their success was ever limited.
 But on the other hand, the Commonwealth's political system served as an example or inspiration in several well-known treatises on politics (De Optimo Senatore/The Accomplished Senator was a widely discussed early such one actually written by a Pole), and by offering a safe haven for dissidents, its religious tolerance indirectly helped the development of non-mainstream Protestantism.
 Perhaps the most curious case is that of the slogan "Nothing About Us Without Us" — after several rounds of pass-the-message, these words of 1505 nihil novi constitution surfaced in the Anglophonic world as a motto in civil rights circles.